 The link between employee burnout and employee engagement

+Fast-paced, high-growth situations often demand as much as people are willing to give, so it’s up to employees (and their managers) to establish boundaries and realistic expectations.
 Something I tell people is to assume that they are always at risk of burnout.
-This isn’t meant to be ominous or scary, but rather to highlight the importance of investing in ongoing self-care.
-Have a bank of strategies that help you feel better and tap into them when you’re feeling stressed.
+This isn’t meant to be ominous or scary.
+I just wanted to highlight the importance of investing in ongoing self-care.
+Have a bank of strategies that help you feel better, and tap into them when you’re stressed.
 Know what refuels you and build it into your daily routine.

 Here are some daily practices you can incorporate in your life to prevent burnout:

-Good sleep.
+- Prioritize good sleep.
 Set a pre-bedtime ritual to help your body relax and get the most of your restoration

-Spend time in nature (there is plenty of science supporting the restorative properties of green space)
+- Spend time in nature. (there is plenty of science supporting the restorative properties of green space)

-Find the restoration practices that work for you and use them to take stock of how you’re feeling over time.
-For me, I have a weekly yoga practice and if I miss a week, I know something is up.
+I also recommend finding restoration practices that work for you and using them to take stock of how you’re feeling over time.
+For instance, I have a weekly yoga practice, and if I miss a week, I know something is up.
 This helps me monitor my wellbeing so I don’t get overly stressed.
 To help maintain perspective, build a well-rounded life but not a manic one.
 What else do you get joy from?
 What can you learn?
 What will give you a sense of progress?
 It might be new hobbies, volunteering, or even learning how to do handstands – experiment and build new things into your life.

 This article was originally published on March 3, 2019.
-It was updated with new information on October 21, 2021.
+It was updated with new information on April 5, 2023.